hd2327/bigdata-final-project/README.md

 4. data_visualization.ipynb :  the data visualization file with Spark and Matplotlib, please open by **jupyter notebook**

 5. report.pdf : the report

+# how to open
+At first，we should run **data_cleaning_improve.ipynb** in jupyter notebook to get the result after cleaning.
+The output is out.zip and there is a file named out.csv.

+Then we need put the out.csv to HDFS on the Peel cluster by command *hfs -put out.csv*.
+Then we need update the code in **data_analysis.zpln** and run it in school zepplin environment.

+The code to be modified is parking_v = sc.textFile("/user/hd2327/data_cleaning_output.csv").
+The hd2327 is my netid.
+After that, the data_analysis.zpln can run.

+In the end, open **data_visualization.ipynb** and run it in jupyter notebook to look at the result.